ALT-F4-LLC/vorpal/README.md

 The helpful `./script/dev.sh` used to run development commands in an isolated way without having to update your environment.

+> [!IMPORTANT]
+> If you are using NixOS, there is a `shell.nix` configuration included for the development environment.

 The following installs missing dependencies then runs `cargo build` inside the development environment:

-> [!NOTE]
-> The `dev.sh` script doesn't require root permissions and installs by default in the `.env` directory in the repository root or `$HOME` directory (rustup, etc) depending on the tool.

 ```bash
 $ ./script/dev.sh cargo build
 ```

+#### Direnv

 To develop inside the environment the supported solution is to use `direnv` which manages all of this for you.
 Direnv will automatically run "./script/dev.sh" under the hood and export environment variables to your shell when you enter the directory.